Isuru-rana/j1939-ESP32/README.md

     * Network address negotiation
     * Transport Protocol (1785b data field size)
 * Compile-time optimized units such as percentages, volts, kilometers, etc. by way of `embr` lib
-* Compile-time metadata for SPNs, PGNs including name, type, ownership, more
+* Compile-time traits (metadata) for SPNs, PGNs including name, type, ownership, more
+* Accessors and mutators for SPN-defined payload fields
 * Lean and highly portable.
 No dynamic allocation.
 * c++11 compliant